Jeiyoon/ml/README.md

 # Machine Learning

-## credit; this repository is based on awsome works
+## credit: this repository is based on awsome works

 ### Material (Il-Chul Moon, KAIST)
 1) Introduction to Artificial Intelligence and Machine Learning I